Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

+As shown above, the small $dX/dQ$ values of the WR stars in binaries imply that their progenitors have been stripped in a compact stage (see also Sect.\,\ref{sec:rlo}).
+The much higher $dX/dQ$ values of the apparently single WR stars indicate that their progenitors strongly expanded before their envelopes were stripped (Sect.\,\ref{sec:pms}).
+Since envelope stripping is expected to produce WR stars also in wide binaries \citep{Schneider15} --- in about as many cases as in Case\,A or early Case\,B, given the \cite{Sana12} orbital period distribution --- we conclude that at least the majority of the apparently single WR stars lost their envelope due to a binary companion (cf. Sect\,\ref{sec:ce}.)

-\textbf{Single star mass loss.} At present the apparently single WR stars (apart from SMC\,AB4) are losing about $2$\Msolend\Myr$^{-1}$ through stellar winds.
-Even at this rate, which is higher than what is expected for the main sequence evolution, mass loss is not strong enough to expose hydrogen-depleted layers for reasonable initial masses.
-Therefore, higher mass loss rates earlier in the evolution would be required for any single star scenario, possibly in the form of episodic luminous blue variable (LBV)-type mass loss.
-However, the LBV phenomenon has been associated with the stellar Eddington limit \citep[e.g.][]{Lamers88}, which, at SMC metallicity, is located well above $10^6\,$L$_{\odot}$ \citep{Ulmer98, Sanyal17}.
-Therefore, in particular the apparently single SMC WR stars could not have hit the Eddington limit.
-It has been proposed recently that the LBV phenomenon is cause by binary interaction \citep{Smith15}, which we discuss below.
-Correspondingly, we consider the formation of the apparently single WR stars due to single star mass loss as unlikely.
+We may still ask the question whether a fraction of these stars might have lost their envelopes as single stars, that is, without the help of a companion.
+At present, they (apart from SMC\,AB4) are losing about $2$\Msolend\Myr$^{-1}$ through stellar winds.
+At this rate, which is higher than what is expected for the main sequence evolution, mass loss is not strong enough to expose hydrogen-depleted layers for reasonable initial masses.
+As stellar wind mass loss rates during the hot stages of evolution may currently even be overestimated at low metallicity \citep{Hainich17}, hot star winds can not have removed the hydrogen envelopes of the SMC WR stars.